-While an Export Processing Zone and new port facilities are being constructed for international trade, the region’s attractions has an abundance of animals, large waterfalls, and casinos close to the Thai border.
+While an Export Processing Zone and new port facilities are being constructed for international trade, the region's tourism attractions include an abundance of animals, large waterfalls, and casinos close to the Thai border.

 Due in part to the reasonably straightforward access to the port and beach resort town of Sihanoukville, the province is becoming a more and more popular entry point into Cambodia from Hat Lek in southern Thailand.

-The Thai government’s donation of new road infrastructure has substantially improved access, previously an arduous journey involving a boat and pickup on rocky, hilly roads that required small ferries at river crossings.
+The Thai government's donation of new road infrastructure has substantially improved access, which was previously an arduous journey involving a boat and pickup on rocky, hilly roads that required small ferries at river crossings.

 Its meaning is "Krong Island Province."
 Krong Koh Kong, the province's capital, is situated in the west of the region, close to the Thai border.